gabriellimad/Product-Crud/README.md

 #Projeto WEB - CRUD de  Produtos

-Utilizado Angular para Front-End
+Using Angular for Front-End

-ASP.NET Core 6 para o Backend
+ASP.NET Core 6 for Backend

-SQL Server como banco de dados
+SQL Server as database